Question 29·Medium·Text Structure and Purpose

 Quickly restate the passage:

-- First, it introduces Wallace Carothers and DuPont in the 1930s, trying to create a silk-like synthetic fiber.
+- It introduces Wallace Carothers and DuPont in the 1930s trying to make a silk-like synthetic fiber.

-- Then, it explains that they produced nylon, describes its properties (strength and elasticity), and notes its first big public debut: nylon stockings at the 1939 World’s Fair.
+- It explains they produced nylon, notes its first major public debut (nylon stockings at the 1939 World’s Fair), and mentions demand.

-- Finally, it lists several later uses (parachutes, guitar strings, automobile parts) and concludes that this shows how one lab breakthrough can change many industries.
+- It then lists later uses (parachutes, guitar strings, automobile parts) and concludes that one breakthrough can affect many industries.

-Put simply, it tells the story of how nylon went from a lab invention to many real-world uses.
+Put simply, it describes how nylon went from invention to widespread use.

-Select the purpose that fits the whole passage
+Select the choice that matches the whole passage